-A minor in Child Development may be obtained by completing 18 hours including: FCS 352, 353, 355, 456, 457, as well as FCS 450 and 454 or 6 hours of FCS 460.
-The minor in Child Development provides students majoring in other fields the opportunity to develop an understanding of the nature of child development.
+A minor in Child Development may be obtained by completing a minimum of 18 hours including: FCS 352, 353, 355, 450, 454, 455 and 463.
+The minor in Child Development provides students majoring in other fields with the opportunity to develop an understanding of the nature of child development.

 Potential Careers and Places of Employment